-Before launching the boat, make sure that everything is completely in order.
-The motor must be ready to start up and the rudder and centre board are to be fixed in upper position, the knotmeter must be mounted, have mooring lines ready etc. Be careful of wind and current from the side.
+Before launching the boat make sure that everything is completely in order, that for example the motor is mounted and ready to start up and that the rudder and centre board are fixed in upper position, the knotmeter is mounted, have mooring lines ready etc. Be careful of wind and current from the side.